-Duke University’s Nicholas Institute* is searching for a recognized leader in energy and climate policy.
+Duke University’s Nicholas Institute for Energy, Environment & Sustainability* is searching for a recognized leader in energy and climate policy.
 The program’s work is global in scope, but the ideal candidate’s own area of expertise will be in domestic U.S. federal and state energy and climate policy to complement the expertise in the rest of the institute and university.
 The director will lead the Energy & Climate Policy program and strategically implement research that engages relevant decision makers and partners in the public and private sectors and non-governmental organizations.
 The work will produce research, analysis, and expert convenings on energy policy and environmental/climate policy affecting the energy sector, with particular emphasis on policy related to energy and decarbonization transitions.
 The director will also play a leadership role across campus, collaborating closely with Duke faculty, staff, and students in the area of climate change and energy decarbonization.

 - Provide programmatic leadership in energy and climate policy, which sits within broader energy and climate efforts at the Institute.